jlesage/docker-baseimage-gui/README.md

   ID of the user the X application run as.
 Default is `1000`.
 See [User/Group IDs](#usergroup-ids) to better understand when this should be set.
 - **GROUP_ID**
   ID of the group the X application run as.
-Default`1000`.
+Default is `1000`.
 See [User/Group IDs](#usergroup-ids) to better understand when this should be set.

 ## Config Directory